NeetjeBroers/SW_engineer_assignment/README.md

 - Do a final control of the settings and create the Azure Function App.
  ![image](https://github.com/NeetjeBroers/SW_engineer_assignment/assets/49155482/dee24a85-6c25-4998-a78f-9828e938f42f)

-- Navigate to the created Azure Function App and add application setting.
+- Navigate to the created Azure Function App and add the application setting.
   ![image](https://github.com/NeetjeBroers/SW_engineer_assignment/assets/49155482/277c1ba9-2972-43da-85c5-0ac55b1df90d)

 **2.2: Create an Azure storage for the Azure Storage Table Database.**
 - Create a storage account.